BaranziniLab/KG_RAG/README.md

 It is a task agnostic framework that combines the explicit knwoledge of a Knowledge Graph (KG) with the implicit knwoledge of a Large Language Model (LLM).

-Here, we utilize a massive biomedical KG called [SPOKE](https://spoke.ucsf.edu/) as a provider for the biomedical context.
+Here, we utilize a massive biomedical KG called [SPOKE](https://spoke.ucsf.edu/) as the provider for the biomedical context.
 SPOKE has incorporated over 40 biomedical knowledge repositories from diverse domains, each focusing on biomedical concept like genes, proteins, drugs, compounds, diseases, and their established connections.
 SPOKE consists of more than 27 million nodes of 21 different types and 53 million edges of 55 types [[Ref](https://doi.org/10.1093/bioinformatics/btad080)]

 The main feature of KG-RAG is that it extracts "prompt-aware context" from SPOKE KG, which is defined as: